 Once you're in the Zap editor, search for and select the trigger app and event you want to use to start your workflow.
 For BambooHR users, you'll select New Time Off as the trigger event.

-If you're using a calendar app such as Google Calendar or Microsoft Outlook, your trigger event will be New Event.
+If you use a calendar app such as Google Calendar or Microsoft Outlook, your trigger event will be New Event.

 Click Continue, and sign in to your app account.
 If you've connected your app to Zapier before, select it from the dropdown menu and click Continue.